 I anxiously brought up the idea to my parents this weekend, worried they’d be quick to dismiss the possibility of me going to Spain.
 Traveling abroad is, of course, a major expense.
 Not to mention, I would be traveling to Spain: a country where the native language is one I have no proficiency in at all.
 I worried the timing would be an issue since my plans coincide with the holiday season.
 Much to my relief, my proposal was met with little to no resistance from my parents.
 In fact, they didn’t seem surprised at all.

 After everything they said to me, I straight up broke down crying.
-The support I felt in that moment was unimaginable.
+The support I felt at that moment was unimaginable.
 They really have come so far in understanding, adjusting, and embracing who I am and who I love.
 Showing support and understanding why an endeavor like this would be important to me is huge in my eyes.
 I could not believe it was happening.
 Booking this trip created hope.
-This “decision” transmuted itself into a concrete plan that would actually allow me see Jorge again.
+This “decision” transmuted itself into a concrete plan that would actually allow me to see Jorge again.
 These were definitive dates, definitive plans, establishing themselves right before me in real life.
 Unbelievable.
 On top of granting me permission to go to Spain, my parents told me they would even pay for the trip as my Christmas gift this year since they never know what to buy me anyway.

 I am in a state of shock that this all unfolded so fast.
 I… am going… to SPAIN!
 I have the plane tickets, me and Jorge discussed everything over the phone, THIS IS HAPPENING!!!